iCon Developer Guide

 2. iCon adds the contract

-3. iCon shows a success message & generates a contract ID
+3. iCon shows a success message & returns a contract ID to the user

 Use case ends.